wasp-lang/wasp/web/docs/guides/websockets.md

 ```

 ## Add server support
-On the server, you will get `io` argument and `context` for your WebSocket function.
-You can use this `io` object to register callbacks for all the regular Socket.IO events.
+On the server, you will get Socket.IO `io: Server` argument and `context` for your WebSocket function, which contains your entities (like Operations).
+You can use this `io` object to register callbacks for all the regular [Socket.IO events](https://socket.io/docs/v4/server-api/).

 ```ts title=src/server/webSocket.ts
 import { v4 as uuidv4 } from 'uuid'